gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 }
 ```

 The `itemsize` attribute is used to make shared memory size calculation work nicely, just like a `torch.dtype` object.
 These are the **only new changes** we need to make our code work with INT4 MMA!
-I could verify that the result is correct.
-On A6000 (Ampere), I obtained the following results.
+I could verify that the result is correct, even though INT4 MMA is probably running in emulation mode for 5090.

+To check the FLOPS of INT4 MMA, I rented a 4090 instance online.